floatdrop/gulp-watch/README.md

 This function is called, when some events is happens on file-system.
 All incoming files that piped in will be grouped and passed to `events` stream as is.

  * `vinyl` — is [vinyl](https://github.com/wearefractal/vinyl) object that corresponds to file that caused event.
-Additional `event` field is added to determine, what caused changes.
+Additional `event` field is added to determine what caused changes.

 Possible events: